 For the scrub—use warm water to rinse off completely.
 For the serum—leave as is!

 Exfoliating is always cause for moisturizing.
 While your skin is still wet from rinsing off, or about 30 seconds after applying your serum, go ahead and slather your skin with your favorite face cream.
-Try the L’Oréal Paris Hydra Genius Daily Liquid Care – Normal/Oily Skin, L’Oréal Paris Hydra Genius Daily Liquid Care – Normal/Dry Skin, or L’Oréal Paris Hydra Genius Daily Liquid Care – Extra Dry Skin.
+Try the L’Oréal Paris Hydra Genius Daily Liquid Care - Normal/Oily Skin, L’Oréal Paris Hydra Genius Daily Liquid Care - Normal/Dry Skin, or L’Oréal Paris Hydra Genius Daily Liquid Care - Extra Dry Skin.

 Follow these tips to exfoliate your lips for the perfect pout.

 If your lips need a gentle scrub session, the good news is you won’t have to purchase any new products.
 Our Pure-Sugar face scrubs can also be used on your lips!
 Choose your favorite, and you’re free to start scrubbing.

-Taking only a small amount of the scrub, apply it to dry lips.
+Pick up only a small amount of the scrub and apply it to dry lips.

 Taking care not to be too harsh, use wet fingers to massage the scrub over your lips.

 You know how it goes!